jiangnanhugo/jiangnanhugo.github.io/_posts/2020/2020-12-07-how-to-find-an-academic-job-for-phd.markdown

 ---
 layout: "post"
-title: "How to find a academic job for PhD?"
+title: "How to find an academic job for PhD?"
 date: "2020-12-07 18:51"
 ---